All-Star-Vipers/CS109B-Final-Project/Milestone_5/Group24 - Final Submission/README.md

 #### Milestone 2
 We received positive feedback for this milestone, but moved the Text Feature Engineering section from Milestone 3 to this notebook as it was more appropriate here.
 In addition, the final we approach we used to encoded genres has been updated in the milestone accordingly.

-### Milestone 3
+#### Milestone 3
 While we received positive feedback, we did get requests to include code within the notebook and show more comparisons between the models.
 The milestone notebook has been updated accordingly, with ROC curves addressing the latter request.

-### Milestone 4
+#### Milestone 4
 Our submission was incomplete due to delays in getting working deep learning models.
 This has been rectified and the entire Milestone has been redone to answer the questions fully and reflect the deep learning work done.

 ### Datasets

-Includes the training and test files, which together total 11,500+ records.
+Includes the training and test sets, which together total 11,500+ records.
 We did not include the actual posters due to their large size, however the poster paths are in the dataset and all posters can be found in this [Dropbox folder](https://www.dropbox.com/sh/ns6ghyg1br4z592/AADgwfXDS4kHjQeFoCjvn1Jga?dl=0)